aisha-x/THM/Rooms/PT/Linux-privilege-escalation.md

 - `CAP_SETUID`: Allows changing user IDs.

-This task, you aren't require to run the exploit in order to get the flag, but for the learning purpose I will test exploiting binaries with set capabilities.
+In this task, you aren't required to run the exploit in order to get the flag, but for learning purpose, I will test exploiting binaries with set capabilities.

 Use `getcap` tool to list enabled capabilities.